 African American

-Summer's music in the 1980s embraced the emerging genres of electronic dance music and synth-pop, resulting in hits such as "She Works Hard for the Money" (1983) and "This Time I Know It's for Real" (1989).
+During this decade, Summer embraced the evolving sounds of electronic dance music and synth-pop.
+Her adaptability led to memorable hits like "She Works Hard for the Money" (1983) and "This Time I Know It's for Real" (1989), which remain classics today.

 DOB: